-Starbucks withdraws name from Russia after 15 years
+Starbucks pulls out of Russia after 15 years

 - Published